Bennett Valley Wine Region and Appellation

-Although Bennett Valley is among Sonoma County’s more recently recognized American Viticultural Areas (AVAs), the grapevine got an early start here.
+Although Sonoma County's Bennett Valley has only been recognized as an American Viticultural Areas (AVAs) since 2003, the grapevine got a much earlier start here.

-Merlot and Chardonnay garnered early acclaim, and Cabernet Sauvignon has long been grown in the part of Bennett Valley that overlaps with the Sonoma Mountain AVA.
+Merlot and Chardonnay garnered early acclaim here, and Cabernet Sauvignon has long been grown in the part of Bennett Valley that overlaps with the Sonoma Mountain AVA.

 In recent decades, growers have realized how exciting Pinot Noir, Syrah, and even Grenache can be in this cool-climate region.